marcus-crane/utf9k/content/blog/2021-04-27--dropbox-is-way-too-clingy/index.md

   A page asking the author if they would like to downgrade.
 It says that the author has to downgrade their account, that they'll lose a bunch of storage and lists some consequences such as "Dropbox will stop syncing".
 At the bottom are two buttons, one in blue that reads "I changed my mind, take me back to Dropbox" and one in white that reads "I still want to downgrade".
 The downgrade button is clearly what the user is after but the colour coding makes it tricky since the "I don't want to cancel" one is more prominent.
 {{< /image >}}

 If we really have to, I can handle putting up with one of these pages but come on, the colour coding of these buttons is clearly a [dark pattern](https://www.darkpatterns.org/).
-I clearly clicked a button called "Delete account" and now the primary action on this page is "I changed my mind".
+I clicked a button called "Delete account" and now the primary action on this page is "I changed my mind".

-Additionally, the wording suggesting that I need to cancel my subscription is odd, in that deleting an account inherently is the same act as cancelling a subscription.
-Yes, I realise I'm not using a thing I paid for.
+Additionally, the wording that suggests I need to cancel my subscription is odd, in that deleting an account is surely the same act as cancelling a subscription.[^1] Yes, I realise I'm not using this service I paid for.
 I don't care.

 So anyway, we resist the urge and click on "I still want to downgrade", which weirdly does not say "Complete downgrade".
-You know what this means... (**Fourth click**)
+You know what that means... (**Fourth click**)

 {{< image src="/blog/dropbox-is-way-too-clingy/04-second-screen.png" >}}
   A pop up modal asking if the author still wants to cancel.
 It has a bunch of radio buttons with reasons for cancellation, with the author having selected one that reads "I found another product I liked better".
 There is a button labelled "Skip" in the bottom left and two buttons on the bottom right.
 They read "Don't cancel" and "Continue cancelling".
 Strangely, "Continue cancelling" is the more prominent of the two, unlike the previous page.
 {{< /image >}}

 God, yes!
-I'm two screens deep already, I'm pretty fucking sure I would like to cancel.
-I'm not "thinking" of leaving, I already decided that when you started degrading the UI instead of literally just doing nothing and continuing to make bank through word of mouth and technological advantages.
+I'm two screens deep already so I'm pretty fucking sure I would like to cancel.
+I'm not "thinking" of leaving, I already decided that when you started degrading the UI.
+You could have just shipped nothing for the next 5 years and continued to make bank through word of mouth and the quality of your sync engine.

 Hell, even just the lock-in from existing applications already does most of the convincing for me.

-Interesting, the colour coding has switched once again to suggest that "Continue canceling" is now the primary action again.
+Interesting, the colour coding has switched once again to suggest that "Continue canceling" is now the primary action.
 Is this to trick me into not cancelling?
-I also didn't notice that sneaky Skip option in the bottom left.
+I also didn't notice that "Skip" option in the bottom left until now.

 (**Fifth and sixth clicks**)